Thoracic Imaging Vector

 48. When is a radiograph in the AP view usually taken?

-It is typically taken in the ICU.
+Typically, in the ICU.

 49. Where is a radiograph in the PA view usually performed?

-It is typically performed in the radiology department.
+In the radiology department.

 50. Why are ultrasounds rarely used for the lungs?

-Because the lungs are air-filled
+Because the lungs are air-filled.

 51. Why can pleura not be seen on a conventional chest radiograph?